we-mak/w-design/README.md

 #### src

 Develop directory.
-It contains all sources of our elements, components, utils, helper...
+It contains all sources of our elements, components, HOC...

 ### Component design